Vrije Universiteit Amsterdam

 - PhD/Doctorate programmes (leading to PhD/Doctorate)

-- Non-degree programmes (Study Abroad & Exchange/ Summer School)
+- Non-degree programmes (Study Abroad & Exchange/ Summer/Winter School)

 With our own scholarship, the VU Fellowship Programme (VUFP), we offer highly motivated students with excellent study results the unique oppurtunity to pursue a Master’s degree with financial support provided by the university.
 The VUFP scholarship is a tuition fee waiver.
 The Holland Scholarship Programme (HSP) is meant for students from outside the European Economic Area (EEA) who want to follow a Master’s programme in the Netherlands.
 VU Amsterdam embraces diversity as an enrichment to our teaching, research and our contribution to society.
 This scholarship is specifically intended for excellent students who contribute to the diversity at our campus.
 As a international student planning to study at VU Amsterdam, you can apply for a variety of grants and bursaries.
 Detailed information about scholarships and deadlines can be found on WWW.VU.NL/SCHOLARSHIPS OR WWW.GRANTFINDER.NL.